-The short answer to this question is no. Skunks are only slightly smaller than raccoons, and they have short legs and clawed paws that aren’t made for climbing trees at all.
+The short answer to this question is no. Skunks are slightly smaller than raccoons, and they have short legs and clawed paws that aren’t made for climbing trees.

-The chances of seeing a skunk climb any sort of tree are quite low, and it would be an extremely odd sight if one did so anyway.
-It’s important to note, however, that this doesn’t mean that you can never see a skunk in a tree.
+The chances of seeing a skunk climb any tree are quite low, and it would be an extremely odd sight if one did so anyway.
+It’s important to note that this doesn’t mean you can never see a skunk in a tree.

 Can skunks climb trees?